ShowerWei/showerNote/README.md

 ## Start

-1.Run `docker-compose up` to create and start the container.
+1. Run `docker-compose up` to create and start the container.
 The app should then be running on your docker daemon on port 3030.